 - Every infant and child has the right to good nutrition according to the Convention on the Rights of the Child.

 - Undernutrition is associated with 45% of child deaths.

-- Globally in 2012, 162 million children under five were estimated to be stunted and almost 100 million had low weight-for-height, mostly as a consequence of poor feeding and repeated infections; 44 million were overweight or obese.
+- Globally in 2012, 162 million children under 5 were estimated to be stunted and 51 million have low weight-for-height, mostly as a consequence of poor feeding and repeated infections; 44 million were overweight or obese.

 - About 38% of infants 0 to 6 months old are exclusively breastfed.

 - Few children receive nutritionally adequate and safe complementary foods; in many countries only a third of breastfed infants 6–23 months of age meet the criteria of dietary diversity and feeding frequency that are appropriate for their age.